-Please make sure you read the weekly newsletter, the Peek of the Week and any other information sent to parents and carers via the School Gateway App.
+Please make sure you read the weekly newsletter, the Peek of the Week and any other information sent to parents and carers via School Gateway, our communications app.
 Return forms promptly.
 Keep your diary up to date so your child doesn't miss out on school events.
 Schools are busy places with lots going on so it is good to keep on top of it.